Legacy Reserves: Abandon Ship Or Full Steam Ahead?

 Source: Google Finance & WER

-Unsurprisingly given its subordination in the capital structure, the preferred has faltered as well and experienced very high volatility.
+Unsurprisingly. given its subordination in the capital structure, the preferred has faltered as well and experienced very high volatility.
 Both issues will trade in the low $20s if Legacy Reserves LP survives and $0.0 if it dies.

 Critical Takeaways From Q3 Results